alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

   %}
   <figcaption>
     The files for <a href="https://preshing.com/20110926/high-resolution-mandelbrot-in-obfuscated-python/">a single web page</a>, saved in a folder in my archive.
-    I flatten the structure of each website into a couple of top-level folders like <code>images</code> and <code>static</code>, to keep the archive simple and readable.
-    I don’t care about the exact URLs used on the original site.
   </figcaption>
 </figure>

+Each page lives in its own folder.
+I flatten the structure of each website into top-level folders like <code>images</code> and <code>static</code>, which keeps things simple and readable.
+I don’t care about the exact URL paths from the original site.

-This is the same approach I'm using for the bookmarks site itself, leaning on standards-based web technology to create something simple, reliable ,and likely to last.
+This is the same approach I'm using for the bookmarks site itself, leaning on standards-based web technology to create something simple, durable, and easo to maintain.
-For every page, I'd open it in my web browser and visually verify that everything saved correctly.
+For every page, I open it in my web browser and verify that everything loads correctly.

 Let's go through the process in more detail.